siduction/sidu-manual/data/en/0502-inet-iwd_en.md

 ### Graphical configuration programs

 + NetworkManager, there are various graphical interfaces for the NetworkManager e.g. for plasma-desktop/kde plasma-nm or for gnome network-manager-gnome and others.
 Their use should be self-explanatory!
 + conman is a network manager developed by Intel, small and resource saving, more about it in the [Arch-Wiki](https://wiki.archlinux.org/index.php/ConnMan)
 + iwgtk, is not in debian-sources, it has to be built from source and can be found on [github](https://github.com/J-Lentz/iwgtk).

 ### Back to wpa_supplicant

-*(Vorausgstezt NetworkManager and wpa_supplicant are installed)*.
+*(Provided NetworkManager and wpa_supplicant are installed)*.

 + Stop the **iwd.service** and mask it.
 + Stop the **NetworkManager.service**.